squeaky-pl/pystacia/doc/source/color.rst

 ==================

 Couple of methods in Pystacia use color as argument.
-There are many ways to factory a color in Pystcia.
+There are many ways to factory a color in Pystacia.
 All the machinery is defined in :mod:`pystcia.color` As a convention all the channel information for red, blue, green, alpha and so on is specified as ``float`` numbers between `0` and `1`.
 It can be misleading for people used to thinking in 8-bit 0-255 mode.
 Pystacia uses ``float`` because